‘Proscrito’

 Palomino & Grenache, Valdeorras, Galicia, Spain

-We’ve long been obsessed with La Perdida, a tiny natural winemaking project from one of Galicia’s brightest stars, Nacho Gonzalez.
-A biologist by . . .
+We’ve long been obsessed with La Perdida, a tiny natural winemaking project from. . .

 Read More